KomalPatil4717/Product-Browser/README.md

 page=1000&limit=50
 ```

-This becomes slower for large data because the database has to skip many rows.
+This becomes slower for large datasets because the database needs to skip many rows.

 Keyset pagination uses a cursor: